Best Medical Promotional Products

 COVID-19 put a ton of pressure on frontline workers as they worked longer hours and were forced to stay quarantined from their loved ones.
 It’s no surprise 76% of healthcare workers reported feeling exhausted and burned out during the pandemic.
 A coloring book is a therapeutic way to relieve stress, and you can even find one with a medical theme.

 73% of people experience stress that affects their physical health.
-Stress relievers, especially those with a fun medical theme, are a great way to help ease some of that anxiety.
+Medical stress relievers are a great way to help ease some of that anxiety.
 You can find a ton of fun novelty options like doctors, pills, and everyone’s favorite, brain stress balls!
 Keep these toys on the desk in your reception area for your nurses, or offer them for free in the waiting room for your patients to use.

 Medical workers are busy and always on the go, which has alarmingly caused a toll on their own health.
 Case in point, a study found that 45% of clinical workers are dehydrated at the end of their shift.
 You can make it easier for your medical staff to drink enough water with portable travel mugs, tumblers, and stainless steel water bottles.

 During breaks and lunches, it’s not uncommon for medical workers to unwind by playing a game on their phones, or maybe giving their loved ones a call.
 Not to mention, more than half of clinical personnel actually use their phones or tablets while on the job.
-It’s easier to use those devices and avoid harmful cross-contamination with a handy stylus pen.
+It’s easier to use those devices and avoid harmful cross-contamination with custom stylus pens.

 It might seem like you’re in the waiting room forever, but for half of the world’s population, a visit with a primary care doctor lasts for less than 5 minutes.
 Due to the COVID-19 pandemic, infrared or forehead thermometers are an easy way to make sure patients are healthy enough for a visit.
 Keep these thermometers in your reception area, and check for a fever before the patient is called in to see the doctor.

-Make it easier for your healthcare workers to keep track of important info with jotter pads that they can slip in the front pocket of their scrubs.
+Make it easier for your healthcare workers to keep track of important info with mini notebooks that they can slip in the front pocket of their scrubs.
 A journal called Community Eye Health notes: “It is nearly impossible to remember everything you did and everything that happened on a shift.
 Without clear and accurate nursing records for each patient, our handover to the next team of nurses will be incomplete.”
-Jotter pads make note-taking way easier.
+These writing pads make note-taking way easier.

 Red Cross employees and phlebotomists take note!
 20% of the population is somewhat afraid of needles or injections, but you can ease some of that fear with custom printed bandages.
 Print a fun design that patients can’t help but enjoy seeing on their arms.
 You can even hand out extras to the kids since they always love a goodie bag!